varletjs/varlet/packages/varlet-ui/src/alert/docs/en-US.md

 <template>
   <var-alert
     title="Pride And Prejudice"
-    text="I can't say exactly when, where, what expression I saw on your face, or what words I heard, that made me fall in love with you."
+    message="I can't say exactly when, where, what expression I saw on your face, or what words I heard, that made me fall in love with you."
   />
   <var-alert
     title="Pride And Prejudice"
-    text="I can't say exactly when, where, what expression I saw on your face, or what words I heard, that made me fall in love with you." variant="outlined"
+    message="I can't say exactly when, where, what expression I saw on your face, or what words I heard, that made me fall in love with you." variant="outlined"
   />
   <var-alert
     title="Pride And Prejudice"
-    text="I can't say exactly when, where, what expression I saw on your face, or what words I heard, that made me fall in love with you." variant="tonal"
+    message="I can't say exactly when, where, what expression I saw on your face, or what words I heard, that made me fall in love with you." variant="tonal"
   />
 </template>